Christopher Carosa: Honors

 In 2005, the Journal of Financial Planning named Carosa as the winner of their annual call-for-papers competition under the "academic" category.
 His paper introduced the "snapshot-in-time" anomaly as it pertains to measuring investment performance.
 In 2006, Allan Roth formally challenged and claimed there was a math error, but the Appeal Committee did not find enough evidence in their review to recommend retracting and stated that it "came down to methodology rather than mathematics."
 After further inquires made by Journal and Financial Planning Association staff and no follow-up research provided by Carosa, the paper was retracted by the Journal in May 2007 for possible flaws.

 Carosa was inducted into the Gates Chili Central School District Alumni Hall of Fame in 2009.

 The New York Press Association (NYPA) recognized Carosa as a 2017 Honorable Mention winner in the Editorial Writing category for his weekly column in the Mendon-Honeoye Falls-Lima Sentinel.
 The judges said Carosa's works "distinguished themselves with their strong voice and writing, their depth of knowledge and their focus on issues of local importance."
-In 2018, Carosa was again honored by the NYPA, this time as a Honorable Mention winner in the Best News or Feature Series category.
+In 2018, Carosa was again honored by the NYPA, this time as an Honorable Mention winner in the Best News or Feature Series category.
 His multi-month series, titled "Hamburger Helper," earned praise from the judges who said, "the topic was entertaining - I’ve never read a story about the history of the hamburger."
 The NYPA awarded Carosa first place for best online news project or presentation in their 2020 Better Newspaper Contest.
 In response to the COVID-19 pandemic, Carosa began producing a weekly video series, titled "Mayors & Supervisors Update," in which he interviewed local government officials to provide the community with relevant up-to-date information regarding efforts and challenges during the pandemic.
 Judges said, "It had the right number of participants, the pace was brisk, the questions and answers were relevant, and it achieved what it wanted to do in under 30 minutes.
 Well done."

 In May 2021, Carosa's ebook edition of his 2018 book, Hamburger Dreams: How Classic Crime Solving Techniques Helped Crack the Case of America's Greatest Culinary Mystery, achieved the number one ranking on Amazon's New Releases in the Historical Essays category.